danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getChannelAdHoc**
-> getChannelAdHoc(webId: Array<string>, includeInitialValues?: boolean, extraHttpRequestParams?: any)
+> getChannelAdHoc(webId: Array<string>, heartbeatRate?: number, includeInitialValues?: boolean, webIdType?: string, extraHttpRequestParams?: any)

 Opens a channel that will send messages about any value changes for the specified streams.